wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.pptx.md

 :::
 :::

 # Practice Exercise 1: One-Sample t-Test

 ::: callout-tip
 ## Practice Exercise 1: One-Sample t-Test

-Let's perform a one-sample t-test to determine if the mean fish length in I3 Lake differs from 15 mm:
+Let's perform a one-sample t-test to determine if the mean needle length on the shady side differs from 15 mm:

 ::: {.cell}